aseelert/ibmas-watsonxdata/Prepare the Installation/README.md

 ```

 ## 6. Initiate the Environment Setup using the Unix environment to configure the installation settings.
+The current version of IBM Lakehouse (watsonx.data) is 1.0.1 this can be change from LH_IMAGE_TAG=latest to LH_IMAGE_TAG=1.0.1.
+All operators are installed in **watsonxdata1-operator** namespace and the instance itself in **watsonxdata1-instance**.
+Nothing else needs to be replaced for this demo.
 ```
 mkdir /root/ibm-lh-manage
 cd /root/ibm-lh-manage/